Stop fearing trips to the dentist with sedation dental care in Yadkinville, NC

 Prescribed medication: With this type of sedation, the dentist will prescribe medication in advance that you fill at your pharmacy and then take approximately one hour before your appointment.
 You must have someone drive you to the appointment, and then you will arrive at the dentist’s office conscious but comfortable.
 After your visit, you will need someone to drive you home and you can rest as long as needed.
 You will likely have no memory of the dental appointment when you wake up.
 This type of sedation is stronger than nitrous oxide and can be a good fit for people who have a strong fear of the dentist or who will be undergoing long appointments such as complex or multiple treatments.

 Conscious dental sedation is considered to be safe and has minimal side effects, with the most common one being a temporary decrease in your coordination.
 Some patients feel nauseous or dizzy when they are administered nitrous oxide.
 The cost of sedation varies, depending on the type you need, but nitrous oxide is typically the most affordable.
 The dentist can discuss the cost of the sedation with you.

 Get the dental care you need without the anxiety

 Dr. William Virtue in Yadkinville, NC has used sedation dentistry for many years to ensure that his patients are at ease and have a positive dental experience.
 Your safety and comfort are of utmost importance.

 Many patients needlessly suffer from painful teeth or gums or delay restoring missing, chipped, or cracked teeth.
 In fact, approximately 30 to 40 million Americans put off going to the dentist because of dental phobia.
 Get the dental care that you may have been putting off due to fear and anxiety and change your life today!
-Call Virtue Dental Center at (336) 679-2034 to learn about your options and schedule your worry-free appointment.
+Call Virtue Dental Care at (336) 679-2034 to learn about your options and schedule your worry-free appointment.